-New Routledge series on ‘Biblical Interpretation in Islamic Context’, co-edited with Shabbir Akhtar.
+Encouraging authors for the new Routledge series on ‘Biblical Interpretation in Islamic Context’, of which I am series co-editor with Shabbir Akhtar.

 The Bible and Other Faiths: what does the Lord require of us?
 (Leicester: IVP, 2005).

 Sharing the Salt: making friends with Muslims, Hindus and Sikhs, I. Glaser and S. Raja (Milton Keynes: Scripture Union, 1999).